iorchard/burrito/scripts/README.rst

 clean_all.sh
 ---------------

-This script is for cleaning openstack namespace and resetting kubernetes cluster.
+This script is for deleting openstack namespace and kubernetes cluster.

 Usage::

    $ ./clean_all.sh